-- F. SETBACKS.
-The following setbacks shall apply to new and converted standard accessory dwelling units approved pursuant to this Section: - 1.
-New Construction.
-Newly constructed accessory dwelling units shall comply with the following setback standards: - a.
-Front Setback: Meet the minimum front setback for residential structures in the zone, unless further limited by Section 28.86.060.H, Front Yard Location, below. - b.
-Interior Setback: Four feet. - 2.
-Converted.
-No setback is required to convert the existing, legally permitted, floor area of a main or accessory building to an accessory dwelling unit.
-Improvements to existing nonconforming buildings, including conforming additions, are allowed pursuant to Section 28.87.030.D, Nonconforming Buildings of this title and the policies of the City's Coastal Land Use Plan. - 3.
-Demolished and Converted.
-No setback is required when an existing main or accessory building is demolished or substantially redeveloped and converted to an accessory dwelling unit, provided that the new building is reconstructed in the same location and with the same dimensions and floor area as the existing building. - a.
-Exception for Small Conforming Additions.
-One small 150-square-foot conforming first floor addition may be permitted on a substantially redeveloped and converted nonconforming accessory building. - 4.
+- c.
+Substantial Redevelopment.
+No setback is required when an existing main or accessory building is substantially redeveloped and converted to an accessory dwelling unit, provided that the new building is reconstructed in the same location and with the same dimensions and floor area as the existing building. - (1) Exception for Small Conforming Additions.
+One small 150-square-foot conforming first floor addition may be permitted on a substantially redeveloped and converted nonconforming accessory building. - d.
 New Construction Combined with Replacement of a Nonconforming Garage.
-The construction of an accessory dwelling unit may be combined with the demolition and replacement of a nonconforming detached garage if all of the following requirements are met: - a.
-The new garage is reconstructed in the same location and with the same dimensions as the existing garage; or - b.
-The new garage is enlarged or altered in size only as necessary to provide the same number of parking spaces and to meet the dimension requirements of the City of Santa Barbara Access and Parking Design Standards, but located no closer to the property line as the existing garage; and

-- c.
-The accessory dwelling unit is constructed above or attached to the reconstructed garage; and - d.
-Any additions, which may include the accessory dwelling unit or any additions to the garage for other structures or uses, shall conform with current setbacks and other development standards of this Title; and - e.
-The new structure shall comply with all applicable height and building story limitations, and all other development standards are met. - 5.
-Encroachments.
-Encroachments allowed pursuant to Section 28.87.062, Setback, Open Yard, Common Outdoor Living Space, and Distance Between Main Buildings Encroachments, may be permitted for accessory dwelling units or junior accessory dwelling units.
-However, no setback encroachment shall be located closer than three feet from any property line, except roof eaves, which may be located as close as two feet from any property line.
+The construction of an accessory dwelling unit may be combined with the demolition and replacement of a nonconforming detached garage if all of the following requirements are met: - (1) The new garage is reconstructed in the same location and with the same dimensions as the existing garage; or - (2) The new garage is enlarged or altered in size only as necessary to provide the same number of parking spaces and to meet the dimension requirements of the City of Santa Barbara Access and Parking Design Standards, but located no closer to the property line as the existing garage; and - (3) The accessory dwelling unit is constructed above or attached to the reconstructed garage; and - (4) Any additions, which may include the accessory dwelling unit or any additions to the garage for other structures or uses shall conform with current setbacks and other development standards of this Title; - (5) The new structure shall comply with all applicable height and building story limitations, and all other development standards are met. - e.
+Setback Encroachments.
+Setback encroachments allowed pursuant to Section 30.140.090, Encroachments into Setbacks and Open Yards, may be permitted for accessory dwelling units or junior accessory dwelling units. - H. Architectural Review.

-28.86.060 Architectural Review.

 All accessory dwelling units or junior accessory dwelling units shall be subject to the following architectural design criteria as applicable to either new construction or exterior alterations, which shall be reviewed ministerially by the Community Development Director.
 For purposes of this Section, portions of a building or site considered to be the accessory dwelling unit shall include all of the contiguous interior livable floor area of the accessory dwelling unit and any exterior alterations directly attached to, and integral to, the livable floor area of the accessory dwelling unit.